samanthatarrice/bobs_search_and_paint/README.md

   <li><a href="https://dev.to/dailydevtips1/vanilla-javascript-save-canvas-as-an-image-3pfa">Vanilla JavaScript save canvas as an image</a> from dev.to</li>
   <li><a href="https://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html">Using Touch Events with HTML5 Canvas</a> by Ben Centra</li>
   <li><a href="https://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html">HTML5 Canvas eraser tool without overdraw white color</a> from Stackoverflow</li>
-  <li>⭐️FULL DISCLOSURE - I can't take credit for the code related to touch events or downloading the drawings.
-I heavily relied on the code from these last three resources for this!
-I tried to spend the final days of the Hackathon understanding it better, but I need more time.
-Hopefully I can come back to this later once I've leveled up in my skills to make this more of my own!</li>

 <h3>Assets:</h3>
   <li><a href="https://image.pbs.org/contentchannels/DQhaEaX-background-1U3qFyO.png?focalcrop=1200x630x50x10&format=auto">Background painting of snowy mountains and sunset</a></li>